-A key element of the Bikeshed project is that we help people do their own work.
-That was not how the project began, but was the result of a long evolution.
+A key element of the Bikeshed project is that in the pre-covid era, we used to help people do their own work.

 The beginning was with a course for “youth at risk”, sponsored by Brunswick and Coburg councils.
 Council provided the venue, and paid the instructor (John Harland).